opencpn-manuals/main/README.md

 # opencpn-plugins-manual

-A new openpcn manual based on Asciidoc and Antora
+New openpcn manuals based on Asciidoc and Antora

-This is a work in progress and should not be consulted for any info.

 Build etc: INSTALL.md